How to reinstall macOS

 If the installer offers the choice between installing on ‘Macintosh HD’ or ‘Macintosh HD – Data’, choose Macintosh HD.

-If the installer doesn't see your disk, your disk might have an issue that requires you to erase the disk first.
-If Disk Utility can’t erase the disk, your Mac might need service.
+If the installer doesn't see your disk, your disk may have an issue that requires you to use Disk Utility to erase it.
+If Disk Utility can’t erase it, your Mac may need service.

 Allow installation to complete without putting your Mac to sleep or closing its lid.
 Your Mac may restart and show a progress bar several times, and the screen may be empty for minutes at a time.